-At the moment, the smartflower’s energy production is determined by reviewing the information provided by the control box inside the smartflower.
-Within the next few months all smartflowers will be upgraded to allow for remote monitoring.
-That means, using a smartphone/tablet, the owner and the dealer may determine the energy production and whether there are any problems from virtually anywhere in the world.
+At the moment, energy production is determined by reviewing the information provided by the control box inside the smartflower.
+Within the next few months, all smartflowers will be upgraded to allow for remote monitoring.
+That means, using a smartphone/tablet, the owner and/or the dealer may determine the energy production and whether there are any problems from virtually anywhere in the world.

-In the early stages of smartflower’s entry into the North American market it will likely take longer than usual for delivery—from 90 to 120 days.
-By Fall 2017 we expect that the normal order to delivery cycle will be 60 to 75 days.
+In the early stages of smartflower’s entry into the North American market, it will likely take longer than usual for delivery—up to 90 to 120 days.
+By fall 2017 we expect that the normal order to delivery cycle will be 60 to 75 days.

-Effective operation will be determined by your installer.
+The area needed for effective operation will be determined by your installer.
 They will perform a site assessment that includes a shading analysis, which is key to determining whether nearby trees or buildings might cast shade on the smartflower at some point during the day.
-Since each site is different, there is no definitive answer, but of course the more unblocked and unshaded access to the sunlight, the better.
+Since each site is different, there is no definitive answer, but of course the more unblocked or unshaded access to the sunlight, the better.

 At a minimum, for installation and safety, the smartflower must have a clear area of 16 feet around it.

-SFNA offers a 5-year limited warranty, provided that the every 2 years maintenance is performed as specified.
-For the first 2 years of that limited warranty, SFNA covers parts that needs repair or replacement as well as the associated service costs.
-For the following 3 years, the limited warranty covers the cost of parts that needs to be repaired or replaced, but not the associated service costs.
+SmartFlower North America (SFNA) offers a 5-year limited warranty, provided that maintenance is performed every two years, as specified.
+For the first 2 years of that limited warranty, SFNA covers parts that need repair or replacement as well as the associated service costs.
+For the following 3 years, the limited warranty covers the cost of parts that need to be repaired or replaced, but not the associated service costs.

-The smartflower’s tracking movement over the course of the day and self cleaning gives it the special advantage of automatically removing snow before it builds up.
-If there is a very heavy snow that builds up during the night while the smartflower is closed it may be necessary to remove the snow in front of the closed unit before the panels begin to open in the morning.
+Heavy Snow: The smartflower’s tracking movement over the course of the day and its self-cleaning function give it the special advantage of automatically removing snow before it builds up.
+If there is very heavy snow that builds up during the night while the smartflower is closed, it may be necessary to remove the snow in front of the closed unit before the panels begin to open in the morning.

-Maintenance is required every two years—this is mandatory to preserve the warranty from SFNA.
+Maintenance is required every two years—this is mandatory to preserve the warranty from SmartFlower North America (SFNA).
 It typically involves no more than lubrication of certain moving parts, checking to ensure all connections are secure, and upgrading the system software as necessary.
-The maintenance must be performed by a certified technician.
+The maintenance should be performed by a certified technician.

-Third, the smartflower automatically self-cleans its panels, morning and evening.
+Third, the smartflower automatically self-cleans its panels every morning and every evening.
 Each of the panels cleans the panel beneath it each time the smartflower opens or closes, using the long brush on its outer under edge.
-This allows the smartflower to avoid the loss in production that typically occurs with other solar pv devices, which naturally become dirty over time.
+This allows the smartflower to avoid loss in production that typically occurs with other solar PV devices, which naturally become dirty over time.
 This automatic cleaning feature improves productivity by another 1-2%.

 Can't find the answer to your question?
 Contact Us.